 - fund-raising activities to support the branch and Parkinson’s research.

-Have a look at the what we offer page to get an idea of all that we do.
+Have a look at the what we offer page to get an idea of all that we do, and also our What We Do leaflet.
 Our photo gallery should give you a sense of how sociable we are and ready to enjoy ourselves.
 And comments on what the branch means to me will give you an idea of how existing Branch Members feel they have benefitted from being part of our community.

 Come and join us!